From Moon to Mars: The Future of European Space

 Interested in NewSpace?

-We’ve just launched in January 2023 and are looking for space enthusiasts, analysts and writers to expand people’s awareness of NewSpace and provide valuable insights for beginners and professionals alike.
+We’re in our seconed year of operations and are looking for space enthusiasts, analysts and writers to expand people’s awareness of NewSpace and provide valuable insights for beginners and professionals alike.

 Contact us via at mail@moontomars.space, find us on Twitter or LinkedIn if you want to join the team!